nim-works/phy/passes/lang2.md

 ```

 In addition, locals may be of `Blob` type.
 Blob locals may also have
 their address taken (locals of numeric type must not).
+Parameters
+and return values must not be of `Blob` type.

 ```grammar
 expr += (Addr <local>)